apache/shardingsphere/community/content/contribute/subscribe.en.md

 chapter = true
 +++

-During the process of using ShardingSphere, if there is any problem, suggestion or new idea, you can use **Apache mail-list** or **submit GitHub issue** to participate in the community construction.
+During the process of using ShardingSphere, if there is any problem, suggestion or new idea, you can use Apache mailing-list to participate in the community construction.

 1. Send e-mail to subscribe.
 Use your mailbox to send an e-mail to [dev-subscribe@shardingsphere.apache.org](mailto:dev-subscribe@shardingsphere.apache.org) with any subject or content.